Weekly Quick Hits — Friday, Oct. 11, 2019

 You’re invited to Penn State Health St. Joseph Strausstown’s grand reopening this Sunday, Oct.
 13 from 8 to 11 a.m.
 See the expanded primary care space, learn about new outpatient services, meet the doctors and staff and tour the facility.
 The event features giveaways and a chance to win gift certificates for a family night out prize.
 The practice is located at 44 East Ave., Strausstown, Pa.

 Penn State Children’s Hospital will present “Drugs 101: What Parents and Kids Need to Know” on Tuesday, Oct.
 15 at Susquenita High School, Duncannon; Tuesday, Oct.
 22 at Penn State Health University Conference Center, Hershey; and Monday, Nov 4 at the Jewish Community Center in Harrisburg.
 Each session is from 6 to 8:30 p.m.
-The program educates parents about various forms of drugs and helps teens learn healthy decision-making in a fun, relaxed format.
+The program educates parents about various forms of drugs and vaping and helps teens learn healthy decision-making in a fun, relaxed format.
 Register online for the Oct.
 15, Oct.
 22 or Nov.
 4 session.

 Community Mammogram Nights